 No!
 The core muscular system’s function is to stabilise your body without you consciously contracting it every time.
 You need to connect, to isolate, in order to find and retrain it – you do NOT have to hold it in the whole time.
 You definitely don’t suck it in hard (see no.1).
 Hypertonic muscles are too tight – weak and tight.
 A constantly contracted muscle is absolutely not a strong one.
 So let your abs go!
 You need to untuck your backside and allow your pelvic floor and abdominal muscles to work through their full range of movement, to help your body find it’s neutral, optimally functional alignment – and to do this the relaxing and stretching parts are every bit as important as the contracting part.

 9.’BUT I STILL DON’T HAVE A FLAT STOMACH!’

 That’s because there is fat sitting on top of your muscles my Lovely.
 The fat you carry on your waistline (and everywhere else – its the same stuff) is determined by the food your do or don’t choose to eat, by your hormones and by your activity levels.
 Stomach exercises (even the right ones) won’t give you a flat stomach you can see, if a layer or fat is obliterating the view.

 A HOLISTIC APPROACH

-MuTu teaches you how to use your core to naturally control the pressure causing the problem through correct alignment, without which no ab exercises will work long term.
+This is why MUTU System program works.
+They teach you how to find the right muscles, how to reconnect with them on an emotional as well as physiological level (the latter won’t work without the former, and many mothers have lost the former), make them work, and then make the whole system work every time you move.
+MUTU teaches you how to reverse the pressure causing the problem through correct alignment, without which no ab exercises will work long term.
 It teaches you how to eat the right foods and balance your hormones to lose the fat that sits on top.
-MuTu System fills in all the gaps, all the missing links in why the regime or exercises or methods you have tried before, may not have flattened your tummy.
+MUTU System fills in all the gaps, all the missing links in why the regime or exercises or methods you have tried before, may not have flattened your tummy.